 The ICAV ensures that an equalisation credit is calculated when the NAV per share of shares subscribed is greater than the high water mark of their class, in order to reduce certain inequities that could result for the Fund's shareholders.
-The equalisation credit is calculated as the amount in excess of the current NAV per share equal to twenty percent of the difference between the NAV of the share and the high water mark per share of the relevant class.
-As of December 31, 2019, there is equalisation payable of US\$Nil (2018: US\$Nil).
+The equalisation credit is calculated as the amount in excess of the current NAV per share equal to 20% of the difference between the NAV of the share and the high water mark per share of the relevant class.
+As of December 31, 2020, there is equalisation payable of US\$20,351 (2019: US\$Nil).